grain-lang/grain/stdlib/set.md

 toList : Set<a> -> List<a>
 ```

-Returns a list from the values of a set.
+Converts a set into a list of its elements.

 Parameters: